 I’m a historian—technically, anyway—in Auckland, New Zealand, right down at the opposite end of the world to everywhere that matters.
 I live on the fringes of the city and use the time freed up by my relatively short commute to really focus on my studies.

 Actually, that’s not true.
 I read, I write, I draw, I cook, I try to avoid arguments on the internet (with varying degrees of success) and I expend a great deal of effort honing the fine art of procrastination to absolute perfection.
 I don’t study a whole lot, but I have procrasti-read a vast quantity of literature about self discipline, self improvement, and time management.
 I’ve got the theory down pat.

 Other than (rushed) essays and (too many) argumentative forum posts I write a variety of fiction, from dark sci fi to pseudo-literary introspection and everything in between.
 My default, though, is fantasy of an extremely low and unimaginative—all the imagination having been beaten out of my by some eighteen years of institutional education—nature.
 I’m beset (in writing) by insecurity and self-consciousness, but I’m trying to overcome that and learn to be crazy and creative again.
 For now, I’m laughably uninventive; when I want a sense of wonder my imagination gland just shrivels up.
 I’m working on it.

-Of course, writing fantasy isn’t a very adult way to spend my time.
+Of course, writing stories set in fantasy worlds isn’t a very adult way to spend my time.
 One day I’ll have to grow up, settle down, and become a real person… but not for a while yet!